inheaden/zoho-timetracking-chrome-extension/README.md

-# Chrome Extension for tracking your time with Zoho People
+# Browser Extension for tracking your time with Zoho People

-This is an unofficial Chrome Extension for tracking your time with Zoho People.
+This is an unofficial Browser Extension for tracking your time with Zoho People.

 Download the extension here:
 * [Chrome](https://chrome.google.com/webstore/detail/zoho-people-timetracker/ohahkhlnaknnepknmnbnohladlphgloo)